-Title 30 CFR 40.2 requires a representative of miners to file the information specified in 30 CFR 40.3 with the MSHA district manager and the mine operator.
+Title 30 CFR 40.2 requires a representative of miners to file the information specified in section 40.3 with the MSHA district manager and the mine operator.
 Title 30 CFR 40.3 requires the following information to be filed with MSHA:

 (1) The name, address, and telephone number of the representative of miners.
-If the representative is an organization, the name, address, and telephone number of the organization and the title of the official or position, who is to serve as the representative and his or her telephone number.
+If the representative is an organization, the name, address, and telephone number of the organization and the title of the person or position, who is to serve as the representative, and his or her telephone number.

-(3) A copy of the document evidencing the designation of the representative of miners.
+(3) A copy of the document evidencing the designation of the representative.

 (4) A statement that the person or position named as the representative of miners is the representative for all purposes of the Act; or if the representative's authority is limited, a statement of the limitation.

-(5) The names, addresses, and telephone numbers, of any representative to serve in his absence.
+(5) The names, addresses, and telephone numbers, of any additional or alternate representatives to serve in his or her absence.

 (7) A statement certifying that all information filed is true and correct followed by the signature of the representative of miners.

-Under 30 CFR 40.5, a representative who becomes unable to comply with the requirements of part 40 must file a written statement with the appropriate MSHA district manager terminating his or her designation.
+Under section 40.5, a representative who is unable to comply with the requirements of Part 40 must file a written statement with the appropriate MSHA district manager terminating his or her designation.

-Section 109(d) of the Mine Act requires each operator of a coal or other mine to file with the Secretary of Labor (Secretary), the name and address of such mine, the name and address of the person who controls or operates the mine, and any revisions in such names and addresses.
+Notification of Mine Operator's Legal Identity.
+Section 109(d) of the Mine Act requires each operator of a coal or other mine to file with the Secretary, the name and address of such mine, the name and address of the person who controls or operates the mine, and any changes in such names and addresses.

 II.
 Desired Focus of Comments

-MSHA is soliciting comments concerning the proposed information collection related to Representative of Miners, Notification of Legal Identity, and Notification of Commencement of Operations and Closing of Mines.
+MSHA is soliciting comments concerning the proposed information collection related to representative of miners, notification of mine operator's legal identity, and notification of commencement of operations and closing of mines.
 MSHA is particularly interested in comments that:

 - Evaluate the accuracy of MSHA's estimate of the burden of the collection of information, including the validity of the methodology and assumptions used;